pupilfirst/wd301-scripts/react-app-state/milestone/README.md

 3. In the member listing page, there should be an option to remove a user from an organisation.
 Use the [`DELETE /users/{id}` endpoint](https://wd301-api.pupilfirst.school/#/Users/delete_users__id_) to delete any user by ID.
 * So, every member card, should be a delete icon button.
 On that button click delete the user and remove his/her card from the members listing page.
 4. Update the signup and signin form components to use [React Hook Form](https://react-hook-form.com/), like we did in the new project form.
+5. Define a `/notfound` route and page which would contain a 404 message.

 ### Repo structure
 At this point in the course, this is how your repo should be structured: